fal4782/Drawr/README.md

 - **Undo & Redo**: Easily correct mistakes with undo and redo functionality
 - **Export Canvas**: Save the canvas view as PNG images
 - **User Authentication**: Secure access with Google authentication
+- **Online Users**: See who is currently active in your drawing room with real-time user presence indicators

 ## Technical Stack